This comprehensive educational post collects the basics of thyroid hormone, transport and conversion.

-- D2 inactivation apparently does not occur within the thyroid in Graves’ disease.
+- D2 enzyme ubiquitination apparently does not occur within the thyroid in Graves’ disease.

-- D2 inactivation does not occur within the hypothalamus and pituitary, which continue to convert T4 to local T3 at a high rate.
-Unhindered rates of T4-T3 conversion in the hypothalamus and pituitary can produce a TSH that is normalized or low despite lower FT3 levels.
+- D2 enzyme does not remain deactivated within the hypothalamus and pituitary, due to the local necessity of continuing to convert T4 to local T3 at a high rate even when T4 is high.
+Unhindered rates of T4-T3 conversion in the hypothalamus and pituitary can produce a TSH that is normalized or low despite lower concurrent FT3 levels.

 Deiodinase Type 3 is a powerful inactivator of thyroid hormone.

 The D3 enzyme is our firefighter brigade, helping reduce “excess” thyroid hormone in tissues.
 Its main role is to inactivate T3 into 3,3′-T2 hormone before it reaches the cell’s thyroid receptor in the nucleus.
 It does this to protect the body from excess T3-receptor activation and maintain local tissue thyroid hormone balance.
 It also quickly lowers metabolic rate during the early phase of critical illness by reducing T3 binding to nuclear receptors and lowering circulating T3 levels.

 D3 is also responsible for almost all of our daily normal Reverse T3 production from T4 hormone, although D1 also creates RT3 (see above).

 D3 raises the rate of RT3 and T2 production during illness and states of excess thyroid hormone (see nonthyroidal illness, NTIS, below).